-The S2 microcontroller supports three distinct separate Roles, a User, Cryptographic Officer, and Firmware Update Officer.
-The role selected is explicitly selected during authentication and is determined by the interface used to authenticate.
+The S2 CM supports two distinct separate Roles, a User and Cryptographic Officer.
+The role selected is explicitly selected during authentication.
 The cryptographic module does not support concurrent operators.
-The User and Cryptographic Officer roles shall enter a username and its password to log in, whereas the Firmware Update Officer must enter a valid RSA signature.
+An operator must enter a username and its password to log in.
 The operator to service mapping is shown below is shown Table 5 below.